 Central to the life of the Children’s Literature Unit is our partnership with Seven Stories, the National Centre for Children’s Books, the only UK institution dedicated to original material relating to children’s literature.
 The Seven Stories Collection, represents over 250 authors, illustrators and editors from the 1930s onwards, and through The Vital North Partnership supports our innovative work on modern and contemporary children’s literature.

-The high-point of each year's series of lectures is the Fickling Lecture.
-Generously funded by David Fickling Books, this event brings a major contemporary voice in cultural affairs to Newcastle to address a very wide audience on an aspect of children's books and culture.
+Staff and students studying children's literature meet for regular work-in-progress sessions at the Children's Literature Unit Graduate Group (CLUGG).
+Our lively and inclusive community includes an annual programme of lectures and seminars on aspects of children's literature and culture.
+The high-point of each year's series of activities is the Fickling Lecture, bringing a major contemporary voice in cultural affairs to Newcastle to address a very wide audience on an aspect of children's literature.